Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Introduction

 While the study of asymptotic characterizations of network information theory problems has been of key interest and importance for the past $50$ years, it is important to analyze non-asymptotic (or finite blocklength) limits of various network information theory problems.
 This is because there may be hard constraints on decoding complexity or delay in modern, heavily-networked systems.
 The paper derives new non-asymptotic bounds on the error probability for the WAK and GP problems as well as the probability of excess distortion for the WZ problem.
 Our bounds improve on all existing finite blocklength bounds for these problems such as those in~\cite{Ver12}.
 In addition, we use these bounds to recover known general formulas~\cite{Han10,miyake, iwata02, Tan12b} and we also derive achievable second-order coding rates~\cite{Hayashi08, Hayashi09} for these side-information problems.

-Traditionally, the achievability proofs of the direct pats of each of these coding problems are common and involve a covering step, a packing step and finally the use of the Markov lemma~\cite{Wyner75} (also known as conditional typicality lemma in the book by El Gamal and Kim~\cite{elgamal}).
-As such to prove tighter bounds, it is necessary to develop new proof techniques in place of the Markov lemma, covering and packing lemmas~\cite{elgamal} and their non-asymptotic versions~\cite{Ver12, Han10}.
-These new techniques are based on the notion of {\em channel resolvability}~\cite{HV93,Hayashi06, Han10} and {\em channel simulation} \cite{Luo09 ,BSST, BSST02 , Win02,Cuff12}.
+Traditionally, achievability proofs of the direct pats of these coding problems are common and involve a covering step, a packing step and the use of the Markov lemma~\cite{Wyner75} (also known as conditional typicality lemma in El Gamal and Kim~\cite{elgamal}).
+As such to prove tighter bounds, it is necessary to develop new proof techniques in place of these lemmas~\cite{elgamal} and their non-asymptotic versions~\cite{Ver12, Han10}.
+These new techniques are based on the notion of {\em channel resolvability}~\cite{HV93,Hayashi06, Han10} and {\em channel simulation} \cite{BSST02 , Win02,Cuff12}.
 We use the former in the helper's code construction.
-Some historical remarks on the use of channel simulation to coding problems will be discussed in detail later in Section \ref{subsection:related-work}.

 To illustrate our idea at a high level, let us use the WAK problem as a canonical example of all three problems of interest.
 Recall that in the classical WAK problem, there is an independent and identically distributed (i.i.d.) joint source $P_{XY}^n(x^n,y^n)=\prod_{i=1}^n P_{XY}(x_i, y_i)$.
-The main source $X^n\sim P_X^n$ is to be reconstructed almost losslessly from rate-limited versions of both $X^n$ and $Y^n$, where $Y^n$ is a correlated random variable regarded as side-information or helper.
+The main source $X^n\sim P_X^n$ is to be reconstructed almost losslessly from rate-limited versions of both $X^n$ and $Y^n$, where $Y^n$ is a correlated random variable regarded as side-information.
 See Fig.~\ref{fig:wak}.
 The compression rates of $X^n$ and $Y^n$ are denoted as $R_1$ and $R_2$ respectively.
 The optimal rate region is the set of rate pairs $(R_1, R_2)$ for which there exists a {\em reliable} code, that is one whose error probability can be made arbitrarily small with increasing blocklengths.
 WAK~\cite{Wyner75, Ahl75} showed that the optimal rate region is